What is (good) web design?

 Single column design

-The content of a page is laid out in a single column that takes up most of the screen.
+In this layout, the content of a page is laid out in a single column that takes up most of the screen.
 Due to its simplicity, it is the most commonly used type of layout.

 It is especially suitable for displaying content on mobile devices.
 This makes it very popular in contemporary web design.